section-engineering-education/engineering-education/articles/automating-ui-tests-in-android-using-espresso/index.md

 published: true
 url: /engineering-education/automating-ui-tests-in-android-using-espresso/
 title: Automating UI Tests in Android Using Espresso
 description: This article will cover how to automate UI tests in Andriod using the Espresso framework.
-Espresso is part of the `androidx` library.
+Espresso is part of the `androidx` library which also observes the activity lifecycle.
 author: peter-kayere
 date: 2021-01-20T00:00:00-14:00
 topics: []